jupyter/jupyter/docs/source/install.rst

     If you need to use Python 2.6 or 3.2, you can find IPython 1.2 `here <http://archive.ipython.org/release/>`__.

-This document will get you up and running with the Jupyter Notebook.

 These installation instructions explain how to install the Jupyter Notebook and the IPython kernel.